iconara/regal/README.md

 end

 # to run your app with Rack you need to create an instance,
-# the arguments you pass here are available in request.attributes
+# the arguments you pass here are available as request.attributes
-run ThingsApp.new(database: database)
+run ThingsApp.new(database: {})
 ```

 You can do lots more with Regal, check out the tests to see more.